-If diagnosed correctly, an achilles tendon injury can often heel through rest and keeping weight off the leg through the use of crutches.
+If diagnosed correctly, an Achilles tendon injury can often heel through rest and keeping weight off the leg through the use of crutches.
 Unfortunately, these injuries are often misdiagnosed due to incorrect tests being carried out.
 This can result in the patient being given the wrong advice or treatment, resulting in prolonged pain and further injury.
-From what could have been two weeks of rest now requires surgery to correct due to nhs negligence.
+From what could have been two weeks of rest now requires surgery to correct due to negligence within the NHS.

 Spinal Surgery Error

-There are many reasons spinal surgery may be required, from slipped discs, compression of spine, to removing tumors or correcting a fracture.
+There are many reasons spinal surgery may be required, from slipped discs, compression of spine, to removing tumours or correcting a fracture.
 An orthopaedic surgeon specialises in the bones of the spinal column.

-When these errors happen, the thought of suing the nhs for negligence can be a daunting task.
-Oue expert lawyers have a proven track record in helping get the compensation you deserve, not just for the injury but for any future care or expenses you may require.
+When these errors happen, the thought of suing the NHS for negligence can be a daunting task.
+Our expert lawyers have a proven track record in helping to get clients the compensation they deserve, not just for the injury but for any future care or expenses they may require.